THE GOLD COMMITMENT...

 More broadly, we hope the Commitment attracts more students to a liberal arts education.
 We believe the world needs liberal arts majors who are the sense-makers in today’s world.
 The major goal of the Commitment is to pledge to the success of each student.
 So, while we certainly want to maintain the number of students we have, and yes, we hope more students will be interested in our Commitment and to this superior liberal arts education, the intent is for families to know we “have their back.”
 As for numbers, DePauw will never be a large university.
 We are an intentionally, strategically small university, where learning in small classes is integral to analysis, inquiry, debate, discussion, dialogue and connection with outstanding professors.

-A few are offering internship guarantees, and others offer tuition promises that keep the price of an education the same for four years, and a very few others might offer a guarantee of graduating within four years or an opportunity to return for a semester.
-But we don’t know of any university of our level or scope that guarantees a first job OR free tuition for a semester.
+A few are offering internship guarantees, and others offer tuition promises that keep the price of an education the same for four years, and a very few others might offer a guarantee of graduating within four years or an opportunity to return for an additional term.
+But we don’t know of any university of our level or scope that guarantees a first job OR free tuition for a term.

 On-campus housing is 100% undergraduate, so room and board is not included.
 We also expect that returning students, having established more independence, will prefer to live off campus and be part of the Greencastle community.

 It’s important to note that this is not a ‘placement service,’ and we expect students to invest fully in the job networking and career services opportunities we provide them, and to apply for positions on their own.
 For the few who might not be successful within the first six months of graduating, we’ll arrange a six-month professional position, enough time to build skills and references and for students to prove themselves.
 It could lead to longer-term employment, but we guarantee six months.